-Tick-borne encephalitis (TBE) is a viral infection spread to humans by the bite of a type of parasite known as a tick.
+Tick-borne encephalitis (TBE) is a viral infection spread to humans by the bite of a small spider-like parasite called a tick.

-Initial symptoms of TBE are similar to flu and include:
+Initial symptoms of TBE are similar to flu and can include:

-These symptoms are caused by the virus spreading to the layer of protective tissue that covers the brain and spinal cord (meningitis) and /or the brain itself (encephalitis).
+However, some people go on to develop more serious symptoms caused by the virus spreading to the protective layer of tissue that covers the brain and spinal cord (meningitis) or the brain itself (encephalitis).